ndtdat/social-network-monorepo/README.md

 Note: All files had already initialized in this source code.

 ## Initialize campaigns:
-- In this demo phase, I initialize data from `./user-service/config/data/campaign.json`.
+- In this demo phase, I initialize the data from `./user-service/config/data/campaign.json`.
-- For real, we must initialize by Back Office service.

 ## Initialize subscription plans:
-- In this demo phase, I initialize data from `./purchase-service/config/data/subscription_plan.json`.
+- In this demo phase, I initialize the data from `./purchase-service/config/data/subscription_plan.json`.
-- For real, we must initialize by Back Office service.

 ## Initialize voucher configurations:
-- In this demo phase, I initialize data from `./purchase-service/config/data/voucher_configuration.json`.
+- In this demo phase, I initialize the data from `./purchase-service/config/data/voucher_configuration.json`.
-- For real, we must initialize by Back Office service.

 ## Create a key pair for JWT using Ed25519 algorithm: